microsoft/vscode/extensions/json-language-features/server/README.md

 - `json` documents are parsed and validated following the [JSON specification](https://tools.ietf.org/html/rfc7159).
 - `jsonc` documents additionally accept single line (`//`) and multi-line comments (`/* ... */`).
 JSONC is a VSCode specific file format, intended for VSCode configuration files, without any aspirations to define a new common file format.

+The server also handles `jsonld` documents as regular JSON documents.
+For now it has no contextual/semantic capabilities, but in the future it may have language server features like hover, etc parsed from JSON-LD.
+In that case it would expect `.jsonld` files to use JSON-LD features like `@context`.

 The server implements the following capabilities of the language server protocol:

 - [Code completion](https://microsoft.github.io/language-server-protocol/specification#textDocument_completion) for JSON properties and values based on the document's [JSON schema](http://json-schema.org/) or based on existing properties and values used at other places in the document.
 JSON schemas are configured through the server configuration options.